Stray Rounds: Plot

 Colvin's district conducts a large-scale strike operation against drug dealers.
 Everyone in the pit is taken into custody in an attempt to glean information about who shot the child.
 Mello comments that they waited too long to do this, but Colvin asks what it is they think they are actually doing.
 Cole and Norris question Bodie, presenting the bagged weapons he failed to dispose of.
 Cole tells him they have matched his prints to a weapon, but Bodie quickly sees through the bluff and asks for his lawyer.
 Stringer lets Proposition Joe know that he accepts Joe's proposal that they pool their resources and share product and territory, making assurances that Avon will come around to the idea.
-Stringer asks Brianna to talk to Avon, but he still opposes cooperation with Joe and insists he's working on getting a new supply.
-He recruits Brother Mouzone, a feared hitman from New York, as muscle against rival dealers.
+Avon recruits Brother Mouzone, a feared hitman from New York, as muscle against rival dealers.
 Stringer tries to assure Joe that they have time to put their plan into action before Mouzone arrives, but Joe refuses to send any of his people up against him.
 Despite Stringer's hope that Mouzone would not arrive for a week or perhaps two, the hitman shows up the next day.

 Ziggy drinks with Johnny Fifty and expresses a desire to get out of the drug business.
 When Nick arrives later, a drunk and distraught Ziggy tries to start a fight with him.
 In the bar, Nick discovers that Ziggy had accidentally killed his pet duck via alcohol poisoning.
 Ziggy meets with Glekas and offers him stolen cars from the docks to sell abroad.
 Glekas is initially reluctant but eventually agrees to give Ziggy a chance since it would be a good deal for him.
 Ziggy plans to create a track across the grass and a hole in the fence to take the cars through, making the theft look like an outside job.